Brow Lift Procedure

 drooping.
 It is also best for those with asymmetry between eyes.
 The downside to this particular option

 is a longer incision and possible numbness in the scalp behind the incision.

-A modification of the coronal brow lift is the Pretrichial Brow Lift, where the incision is
+A modification of the coronal brow lift is the Pretrichial Brow Lift.
+This brow lift method places the incision

-placed in the frontal hairline and then hidden in the temporal hair along the sides.
+in the frontal hairline, and then it is hidden in the temporal hair along the sides.
 It is

-has been accomplished, the scalp is repositioned to lift the brow and secure it in
+has been accomplished, the scalp is re-positioned to lift the brow and secure it in place.

 asymmetries between their brow position, but still require improvement in this area to

 get the best result.
 It is not as powerful as the open approach brow lift operations, but

 it avoids scalp numbness, has a shorter incision, and no hair removal in the frontal area.